mistacyTTT/Hire_Hands/README.md

 Hire Hands: A Platform for Hiring Trusted Home Service Workers

 Presented by:
-Ishya Stacy Mwanafunzi
+-Ishya Stacy Mwanafunzi

-Umukunzi Kenzo
+-Umukunzi Kenzo

 * Introduction (The Problem)